RockingShip/untangle/BUILD.md

 Update `metricsGenerator[]` with the output the commands below.

-In this mode the `foundTree()` adds the candidate to the database and only displays the first occurance.
+In this mode the `foundTree()` adds the candidate to the database and only displays the first occurrence.
 You need to add 1 to the total because `wc` does not include the first reserved entry.

 ```sh